Lala Kent Hasn’t Considered ‘One Little Detail’ About Her And Randall Emmett’s Wedding

 “I think by next summer, we’ll have a date on the books, but as of right now, we’re just enjoying being engaged, because fiancée is such a pretty word, so I’m all about it!” she continued.
 “I’ll keep it as long as I can.”

-As Vanderpump Rules fans likely saw, Kent confirmed her engagement to Emmett on September 1 after Emmett popped the question to her during a romantic beach proposal during a vacation to Cabo San Lucas, Mexico.
+As Vanderpump Rules fans likely saw, Kent confirmed her engagement to Emmett on September 1 — after Emmett popped the question to her during a romantic beach proposal while on vacation in Cabo San Lucas, Mexico.

 “I can’t stop calling him my fiancé,” the newly engaged reality star told Us Weekly at the time.
 “My face hurts from smiling!
 I just can’t believe I get to have this man forever.
 I’m the luckiest girl in the world.”

-Kent and Emmett began dating one another in early 2016 after he split from former wife Ambyr Childers, the mother of his tow children.
+Kent and Emmett began dating one another in early 2016, after he split from former wife Ambyr Childers — the mother of his two children.

 Below is a photo of Lala Kent, her fiancé, and her stunning engagement ring.

-Kent has also insisted she has no interest in exposing her love life on the show.
+Kent has also insisted that she has no interest in exposing her love life on the show.

-In September of this year, after confirming Emmett would not be seen on Vanderpump Rules Season 7, Scheana Marie revealed that despite Emmett’s absence during filming, she and her co-stars are quite close to the film producer.
+In September of this year — after confirming that Emmett would not be seen on Vanderpump Rules Season 7 — Scheana Marie revealed that, despite Emmett’s absence during filming, she and her co-stars are quite close to the film producer.

 “He’s one of our favorite people to hang out with.
 He’s so much fun, such a great personality, absolutely obsessed with her,” she gushed to Us Weekly.
 “They are a very good match.
 I saw her ring.
 It’s like the size of my hand.
 It’s better than a Kardashian ring.”

-To see more of the Vanderpump Rules cast, don’t miss the upcoming premiere of Season 7 on Monday, December 3 at 9 p.m. on Bravo TV.
+To see more of the Vanderpump Rules cast, don’t miss the upcoming premiere of Season 7 on Monday, December 3.
+The show airs at 9 p.m. on Bravo TV.